Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Season Stats

-- He has added 388 rushing yards (24.3 ypg) on 83 carries while scoring five touchdowns on the ground.
+- He's also contributed in the ground game, with 388 rushing yards (24.3 ypg) on 83 carries with five rushing touchdowns.

-- The Cardinals, who rank 11th in the NFL in points scored, have attempted a pass 54.1% of the time while running the football 45.9% of the time.
+- The Cardinals have called a pass in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

-- Murray has attempted 65 of his 442 passes in the red zone, accounting for 38.2% of his team's red zone plays.
+- Murray has thrown 65 passes in the red zone this season, 38.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Seahawks.